zentures/sequence/README.md

    Available Commands:
-     scan                      scan will tokenize a log file or message and output a list of tokens parse                     parse will parse a log file and output a list of parsed tokens for each of the log messages bench                     benchmark the parsing of a log file, no output is provided help [command]            Help about any command
+     scan                      scan will tokenize a log file or message and output a list of tokens analyze                   analyze will analyze a log file and output a list of patterns that will match all the log messages parse                     parse will parse a log file and output a list of parsed tokens for each of the log messages bench                     benchmark the parsing of a log file, no output is provided help [command]            Help about any command